 The army turned despondently back to Scotland, which had a detrimental effect on its morale, the strong-headed Charles himself decided with bad grace and spent days sulking over it.
 Leaving a garrison at Carlisle Castle, later to be utterly annihilated, they reached Glasgow on Christmas Day, 1745.William Duke of Cumberland

-The government forces under General Hawley were met in battle on a moor to the south west of Falkirk on 17th January, 1746, where the Jacobites triumphed.
+The government forces under General Hawley were met in battle on a moor to the south-west of Falkirk on 17th January 1746, where the Jacobites triumphed.
 The Prince then made his biggest blunder of the campaign, weeks were wasted in a fruitless and futile attempt to besiege Stirling Castle.
-Charles stubbornly ignored the advice of the more experienced Murray and most of his chiefs, to let the army rest and recuperate over the winter.
+Charles stubbornly ignored the advice of the more experienced Murray and most of his chiefs, let the army rest and recuperate over the winter.

 William, Duke of Cumberland, the second son of King George II, arrived in Scotland on 30 January to take command of the government forces.
 He decided to wait until the end of the winter, moving his forces to Aberdeen.
 A force of Hessian troops, under the command of Prince Frederick of Hesse, took up position to the south to cut off any path of retreat for the Jacobites.
 On 8 April Cumberland resumed his campaign.